Documentation

 • Navigate to your Workspace Dashboard.

 • Save your changes.
-Keys must contain only alphanumeric characters and underscores.
+Note that keys must contain only alphanumeric characters and underscores.

 Using Variables in Workflows

-Once defined, accessing these variables inside any workflow node is extremely straightforward.
-You use the double curly brace syntax with the $env prefix.
+Once defined, accessing these variables within any workflow node is straightforward.
+Use the double curly brace syntax with the $env prefix.

 {{ $env.VAR_NAME }}

-• Set Node: You can assign a workspace variable to your local workflow payload using the Set Node, referencing it directly.
+• Set Node: Assign a workspace variable to your local workflow payload by referencing it directly.

 Security & Best Practices

-Workspace Variables are stored directly on your database and resolved at the engine level.
+Workspace Variables are securely stored in your database and resolved at the engine level.

-• Role-Based Access: Only users with the OWNER or ADMIN roles can view or modify workspace variables.
-Normal members and viewers cannot access the raw values.
+• Role-Based Access Control (RBAC): Only users with the OWNER or ADMIN roles can view or modify workspace variables.
+Standard members and viewers cannot access the raw values.

-• Keep it Global: Use this feature for global settings (like third-party API tokens, global notification webhooks, or environment flags like production vs staging).
+• Global Scope: Use workspace variables for global settings such as third-party API tokens, global notification webhooks, or environment flags (e.g., production vs. staging).
 For workflow-specific states, consider using Execution Variables instead.